devopsacademyau/academy/classes/05class/gh-actions/README.md

 For example, a workflow can have two sequential jobs that build and test code, where the test job only runs if the build step completed successfully.
 For GitHub-hosted runners, each job in a workflow runs in a fresh instance of a virtual environment.

 ### Action
 Action is an individual tasks that you combine as steps to create a job.
 Actions are the smallest portable building block of a workflow.
-You can create your own actions, use actions shared from the GitHub community, and customize public actions.
+You can create your own actions, use actions shared from the [GitHub Community Marketplace](https://github.com/marketplace?type=actions), and customize public actions.
 To use an action in a workflow, you must include it as a step.

 ### Step
 A step is an individual task that can run commands or actions.
 A job is a composed by one or more steps.
 Each step in a job executes on the same runner, allowing the actions in that job to share information using the filesystem.